-TEACHING METHODOLOGY The lectures of the subjects of the course will be presented with the use of supervisory means and the projection of digital lessons through the projector in the classroom.
-Also, during the courses, the internet will be utilized, especially during the execution of the laboratory exercises, as the students will be presented with the way of searching bibliography and using digital media.
-Field studies in cultural places related to the content of the course.
-USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Powerpoint presentations.
+The lectures of the subjects of the course will be presented with the use of supervisory means and the projection of digital lessons through the projector in the classroom. , , ternet will be utilized, especially TEACHING METHODOLOGY tory exercises, as the students will searching bibliography and using digital media.
+3 3 1 7 Field studies in cultural places rela ated to the content of the course.
+Powerpoint presentations.
 Learning process support through the course website.
-Use of the internet and virtual applications to support laboratory exercises.
-Communication with students via e-mail, the course website and social media TEACHING PLAN Activity Lectures Writing reports and project Self-oriented research Total Semester Workload (25 h Semester Workload / CU) 52 13 85 150 STUDENT EVALUATION The final grade of the course is shaped by the performance of the students in the theoretical part.
-The evaluation of the course is formed by a written final exam.
+USE OF INFORMATION AND Use of the internet and virtual a pplications to support laboratory COMMUNICATION TECHNOLOGIES exercises.
+Communication with students via e-mail, the course website and social media Activity Semester Workload Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Activity Lectures TEACHING PLAN , (25 h Semester Workload / CU) TEACHING PLAN Lectures (25 h Semester Workload / CU) 52 TEACHING PLAN Lectures Writing reports and project (25 h Semester Workload / CU) 52 13 TEACHING PLAN Lectures Writing reports and project Self-oriented research Total (25 h Semester Workload / CU) 52 13 85 TEACHING PLAN STUDENT EVALUATION Lectures Writing reports and project Self-oriented research Total The final grade of the course is s (25 h Semester Workload / CU) 52 13 85 150